thabangrapotu/Data-Science-Projects/README.md

     cd Data-Science-Projects/projects/projectX

 ## Contributing
 Contributions to this repository are welcome!
-If you have an interesting data science project that you would like to share, please follow these steps:
+If you have an interesting data science project that you would like to share or improve the  existing work, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your project.